gunrock/docsify/docs/hive_phase2/hive_SS_phase2.md

 ## Scalability Summary

-Bottlenecked by single-GPU operations
+Bottlenecked by single-GPU and communication

 ## Summary of Results

 We rely on Gunrock's multi-GPU `ForALL` operator to implement Scan Statistics.
 We see no scaling and in general performance degrades as we sweep from one to sixteen GPUs.
-The application is likely bottlenecked by the single GPU intersection operator that requires a two-hop neighborhood lookup.
+The application is likely bottlenecked by the single GPU intersection operator that requires a two-hop neighborhood lookup and accessing an array distributed across multiple GPUs.

 ## Summary of Gunrock Implementation

 The Phase 1 single-GPU implementation is [here](https://gunrock.github.io/docs/#/hive/hive_scan_statistics)

 We parallelize Scan Statistics by utilizing a multi-GPU `ForAll` operator that splits the `scan_stats` array evenly across all available GPUs.
-Furthermore, this application depends on triangle counting and an intersection operator that have not been parallelized.
+Additional information on multi-GPU `ForAll` can be found in [Gunrock's `ForAll` Operator](#gunrocks-forall-operator) section of the report.
+Furthermore, this application depends on triangle counting and an intersection operator that have not been parallelized (i.e., across multiple GPUs).
 It is not clear that parallelizing these functions would lead to scalability due to the communication patterns they exhibit.

 ### Differences in implementation from Phase 1